John-Otago/PhD-Plus/README.md

 **Always talk to your supervisor about writing and publication; you need to publish *strategically*, especially if you are aiming for an academic career.**

 **Selecting journals and publishers is VERY important but rarely discussed openly and publicly, especially in HASS.
-Feel free to check out my collection of relevant news and discussions [here](https://github.com/John-Otago/Discussions-on-Higher-Education/blob/main/README.md#06-research-and-publication) and another project of mine [Selected Journals in HASS](https://github.com/John-Otago/Selected-Journals-in-HASS).**
+Check another project of mine [Selected Journals in HASS](https://github.com/John-Otago/Selected-Journals-in-HASS) as well as my collection of [relevant news and discussions](https://github.com/John-Otago/Discussions-on-Higher-Education/blob/main/README.md#06-research-and-publication).**

 [**Back to Table of Contents**](https://github.com/John-Otago/PhD-Plus/blob/main/README.md#table-of-contents)